-For detailed information on oil level check, see "Checking the engine oil level" in Section 7-2.
+For detailed information on oil level check, see "Checking the engine oil level" on page 226 in Section 7-2.

 Iridium-tipped spark plugs

 Your engine is fitted with iridium-tipped spark plugs.

 Use only iridium-tipped spark plugs and do not adjust gaps for your engine performance and smooth drive-ability.